 Be Generous with the Cheese

-Grate the cheese yourself if possible; pre-grated cheese often contains anti-caking agents that don’t melt as well.
+Grate the cheese yourself if possible; avoid pre-grated store-bought cheese, which often contains anti-caking agents that don’t melt as well.
 Add it off the heat, and stir gently until fully melted into the rice.

 The final touch to a creamy restaurant-style risotto?
 A cold knob of unsalted butter stirred in right at the end.
 This is a classic technique called mantecatura in Italian cooking — it enriches the dish and gives it that glossy, luxurious finish.